 Are binary options regulated by the FCA?

-However, the regulation of binary options is changing.
-From 3 January, 2018 firms offering binary options will be regulated by the FCA.
+From 3 January, 2018, UK firms offering binary options must be authorised by the FCA.
 Therefore:

-- firms will be authorised and supervised by the Financial Conduct Authority
+- these firms will be authorised and supervised by the Financial Conduct Authority

 - individual complaints can be referred to the Financial Ombudsman Service

-- consumers will have access to the Financial Services Compensation Scheme
+- eligible consumers will have access to the Financial Services Compensation Scheme

 However, those protections will not compensate you for any losses from trading.
 You should still be careful and consider whether the products are right for you.

 Binary options are also regulated as investment products in many other European Union (EU) countries.
-Therefore, under EU financial services law, firms which are legally established and authorised in the European Economic Area (EEA) are entitled to do business in any other EEA country once certain procedural safeguards are met.
-This means that although the FCA does not currently regulate binary options, firms offering binary options trading and operating as financial services firms in other EEA countries, are currently able to do business in the UK and will continue to be after 3 January 2018.
-If they are, they will appear on the FCA Register of financial services firms.
-In most cases the firm will still be regulated by its home-state regulator.
+Under EU financial services law, firms which are legally established and authorised in the European Economic Area (EEA) are entitled to do business in any other EEA country once certain procedural safeguards are met.
+This means that firms offering binary options trading and operating as financial services firms in other EEA countries are able to offer services in to the UK.
+If they are, they will appear on the FCA Register of financial services firms or on the register of the regulator in the jurisdiction that the firm is located or authorised.